Master of Business and Management (MBM)

 The University has really lush surroundings.
 Overseas you don’t really see rural landscapes right next to University campuses.
 I’ve learned a lot through my course which has been valuable.
 Overall, the University is fantastic because of the resources available, including the help they provide through student services.
 The assistance you get as a student here exceeded my expectations.

-Can you give us an overview of your work at AgriSea?
+Can you tell us about your work at AgriSea?

 I divided the project into two parts: research on the Chinese market, and product labelling and business strategising.
 I focused on the market research, and looked at the reasons why Chinese people would want to purchase the product developed by AgriSea.